CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: Conclusion

 \section{Conclusion}

-We introduce HAI-Eval, the first unified benchmark for quantifying human value in AI-assisted coding and challenging coding agents with tasks that necessitate human-AI collaboration.
-HAI-Eval reveals fundamental capability gaps between current LLMs and human developers in higher-order reasoning.
-We believe that HAI-Eval paves the way for defining developer competencies in the AI era and developing truly autonomous coding agents.
+We introduce \textbf{\texttt{CentaurEval}}, the first unified benchmark for quantifying human value in AI-assisted coding and challenging coding agents with tasks that necessitate human-AI collaboration.
+It reveals fundamental capability gaps between current LLMs and human developers in higher-order reasoning.
+Beyond providing a difficult benchmark, \textbf{\texttt{CentaurEval}} is intended as a framework for tracking the moving frontier between autonomous agent capability and human-AI collaborative capability.
+We believe that our work paves the way for defining developer competencies in the AI era and developing truly autonomous coding agents.